Tetsuo Harada: Political, social

 In 1985, the city of Nanterre 92 (near Paris) organized a competition for the making of a monumental tribute, memorial to the Resistance and the Deportation.
 Out of 77 international participants, Harada won and carved two columns of Breton blue granite H450cm, firmly erected symbolizing the two victorious World Wars.
-On one hand two large "V" engraved successively in the columns are the signs of victories, but on the other hand the columns strewed over pebbles, representing the millions of victims killed during the two wars, without whom these victories would not have been possible.
+On one hand two large "V" engraved successively in the columns are the signs of victories, but on the other hand the columns strewn over pebbles, representing the millions of victims killed during the two wars, without whom these victories would not have been possible.